 Kepler [25] provides a graphical user interface and a run-time engine that can execute workflows (with an emphasis on ecology and geology) either from within the graphical interface or from a command line.
 It is developed and maintained by a team consisting of several key institutions at the University of California.
 Kepler works based on the concept of directors, which dictate the models of execution used within a workflow.
-It is a Java-based application that is maintained for the Windows, OS X, and Linux operating systems and freely available under the BSD License.
+It is a java-based application that is maintained for the Windows, OS X, and Linux operating systems and freely available under the BSD License.

-The Pegasus [26] project, developed at the University of Southern California, encompasses a set of technologies to execute workflow-based applications in a number of different environments, that is, desktops, campus clusters, Grids, and Clouds.
-The workflow management system of Pegasus can manage the execution of complex workflows on distributed resources, and it is provided with a sophisticated error recovery system.
-Pegasus implements an abstract-to-concrete workflow mapping mechanism similar to that employed in the Knowledge Grid framework.
+The Pegasus [26] project, developed at the University of Southern California, encompasses a set of technologies to execute workflow-based applications in a number of different environments, i.e., desktops, campus clusters, Grids, and Clouds.
+The worfklow management system of Pegasus can manage the execution of complex workflows on distributed resources and it is provided with a sophisticated error recovery system.

 Taverna [27] is an open source tool for designing and executing workflows, developed at the University of Manchester.
 Its own workflow definition language is characterized by an implicit iteration mechanism (single node implicit parallelism).
-The Taverna team has primarily focused on supporting the Life Sciences community (biology, chemistry, and medical imaging) although it does not provide any analytical or data services itself.
-It supports different types of Web services, including WSDL-based, Soaplab, BioMoby, and BioMart services.
+The Taverna team has primarily focused on supporting the Life Sciences community (biology, chemistry and medical imaging) although it does not provide any analytical or data services itself.
+It supports different types of Web services, including WSDL-based, Soaplab, BioMoby and BioMart services.

-Triana [28] is a problem-solving environment, developed at the Cardiff University, which combines a visual interface with data analysis tools.
-It can connect heterogeneous tools (e.g. Web services, Java units, and JXTA services) on one workflow.
-Triana uses its own custom workflow language, although it can use other external workflow language representations such as BPEL4WS^{§§} that are available through pluggable language readers and writers.
-Triana comes with a wide variety of built-in tools for signal-analysis, image-manipulation, desktop publishing, and so forth.
+Triana [28] is a problem solving environment, developed at the Cardiff University, which combines a visual interface with data analysis tools.
+It can connect heterogeneous tools (e.g. Web services, Java units, JXTA services) on one workflow.
+Triana uses its own custom workflow language, although it can use other external workflow language representations such as BPEL4WS^{‡‡} which are available through pluggable language readers and writers.
+Triana comes with a wide variety of built-in tools for signal-analysis, image-manipulation, desktop publishing, etc.

-Weka4WS [29] is a framework developed at the University of Calabria, to extend the widely used Weka toolkit [20] for supporting DDM on Grid environments.
+Weka4WS [29] is a framework developed at the University of Calabria, to extend the widely-used Weka toolkit [20] for supporting distributed data mining on Grid environments.
 In particular, Weka4WS includes a Grid-enabled version of the Weka Knowledge Flow environment, which allows the parallel and distributed execution of data mining workflows [30].
 Weka4WS has been implemented by using WSRF and Globus Toolkit 4.

-Differently from all the systems described earlier (except Weka4WS) that are designed to support generic workflows with particular emphasis on e-science applications, DIS3GNO has been specifically designed to support DDM workflows.
-For this reason, DIS3GNO provides features that are specific for modeling KDD applications, which facilitate the domain-expert users.
+Differently from all the systems described above (except Weka4WS) that are designed to support generic workflows with particular emphasis on e-science applications, DIS3GNO has been specifically designed to support distributed data mining workflows.
+For this reason, DIS3GNO provides features that are specific for modelling KDD applications, which facilitate the domain-expert users.
 This includes specific metadata formalisms for representing and searching data mining resources, and a KDD-oriented workflow checking that ensures the design of consistent data mining applications.